Loading

 © The Authors.
 Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

-Abstract: There has been a lot of recent development in the domain of image processing and associated imaging techniques.
-Medical imaging is about the practice to capture images of different fragments of the body for diagnostic or investigative purposes.
+Abstract: There has been significant recent development in the domain of image processing and associated imaging techniques.
+Medical imaging is the practice of capturing images of various body parts for diagnostic or investigative purposes.
 The number of imaging procedures performed each week is in the millions.
 This study presents the promising image processing methods currently in use in the medical field.
 The rapid expansion of medical imaging can be attributed to advancements in image processing methods, including image recognition, enhancement, and analysis.
 Utilised in the diagnosis and treatment of patients, image processing techniques have proven to be of immense benefit to surgeons and physicians.
-The explosion of clinical medical devices is largely attributable to the blend of hardware and image processing techniques, both of which have contributed significantly to medical progress.
-In recent years, Image segmentation via edge detection plays a vital role by extracting important features of the images like corners, lines and curves to recognized object boundaries which in turns helps the medical expertise to detect diseases in medical analysis and patient care.
+The explosion of clinical medical devices is primarily attributed to the combination of hardware and image processing techniques, both of which have made significant contributions to medical progress.
+In recent years, Image segmentation via edge detection has played a vital role in extracting important features of images, such as corners, lines, and curves, to recognise object boundaries, which in turn helps medical experts detect diseases in medical analysis and patient care.

 Keywords: Non-Intrusive Techniques; Human Anatomy; Digital Image Processing; Diagnosis